Follow the guidelines here below

 According to each participant’s status (delegate, faculty, exhibitor, etc...), a corresponding code bared badge is issued.

 Fees for full Delegate registration include:

-- all conference sessions during the 4 days (except the Optional Courses)
+- all conference sessions during the 2 days

 - access to exhibit area including lunches and coffee breaks

-- CD with abstracts and course handouts, as well as the Program Book
+- CD with abstracts and course handouts, as well as the Abstract Booklet.

 8. Official conference language